 Totals bets exist for virtually every wagerable sport.
 However, they are much more popular for higher-scoring games, like basketball or NFL betting, than they are for sports where scoring comes infrequently and at a premium, like in soccer or baseball betting.
 Baseball also has its own popular version of the bet which runs season long, and is known as an over/under ‘win total’.

 Although we can describe what a totals sports bet listing looks like, it’s much easier if you see a real-world example.
-So, here is a sample basketball betting listing from William Hill Sportsbook:
+So, here is a sample basketball betting listing from Caesars Sportsbook:

 This listing is for an NBA contest between the Utah Jazz and Atlanta Hawks.
 The totals option is listed in the third column.
 Please note that there is no connection between the Jazz and the Over or the Hawks and the Under — it’s simply written that way for formatting purposes.

-In this game, William Hill is estimating that the teams will combine to score 225.5 points.
+In this game, Caesars is estimating that the teams will combine to score 225.5 points.
 According to Basketball Reference, the average NBA team is scoring 111-112 points per game in recent seasons.
-So, William Hill estimates that the Jazz and Hawks will score slightly above average, but that’s nowhere near the whole story.
+So, Caesars estimates that the Jazz and Hawks will score slightly above average, but that’s nowhere near the whole story.
 It’s a fairly unproductive way to look at these wagers, but we’ll cover that in a moment.

 One thing to notice, however, is the fact that the total is a half-point decimal.
 Naturally, it is impossible to score in half-points, so you may be wondering why the total is given as a decimal.
 The reason is simply that the sportsbook does not want to run the risk of the actual total tying the over/under.
 That situation would mean the book would have to declare all bets a push, return the wagers, and, most importantly, not keep any money for itself.